Jo Griffin, Professional Lead in Occupational Therapy, Mental Health and Learning Disabilities, Swansea Bay University Health Board.

 Jo is undertaking a Professional Doctorate in Healthcare with Cardiff University.
 As part of this she is conducting a qualitative study of social care support workers experience of learning in the workplace, using an Interpretative Phenomenological Analysis methodology.

-Dr Catherine Purcell is a Senior Lecturer and lead for research and development in Occupational Therapy at Cardiff University.
+Dr Catherine Purcell is a Reader and lead for research and development in Occupational Therapy at Cardiff University.
 Catherine is a psychologist by training who is very passionate about supporting a Welsh occupational therapy research environment and supporting occupational therapists to undertake research.
 She is predominantly a quantitative researcher, although typically uses mixed method approaches.
 Her personal research interests are in children and adults with developmental disorders (including Developmental Coordination Disorder, Developmental Language Disorder, Dyslexia, ADHD and ASD) and she has been conducting research in this field for over 10 years.
 Catherine represents the UK on the International Society for Research in DCD.

 Alex is a Stroke Association Postgraduate Fellow based at the Division of Population Medicine, Cardiff University and Stroke Specialist Occupational Therapist, Wye Valley NHS Trust.
 Alex is the R&D lead for the Royal College of Occupational Therapists Specialist Section Neurological Practice, Stroke Clinical Forum and a member of the steering group for the Royal College of Occupational Therapists & James Lind Alliance Research Priority Setting Partnership.
 He is passionate about the potential of occupational therapy research to provide the evidence to improve peoples’ lives.